thirdweb-dev/typescript-sdk/docs/sdk.appmodule.getdropmodules.md

 Promise&lt;[ModuleMetadata](./sdk.modulemetadata.md)<!-- -->\[\]&gt;

-A promise of an array of Market modules.
+A promise of an array of Drop modules.